 For wood to petrify, the process requires the optimal conditions, as well as about 100 years.
 The organic material must petrify before decomposing.
 As for the diversified colors, it depends on what the wood is exposed to.
 Manganese, iron and copper are just some of the most common options out there, meaning colors may vary widely from one piece to another.
 Now that you have a few clues about it, what kind of meanings and properties does it have?

 To get the best benefit of petrified wood, it is usually a good idea to wear it.
 The petrified wood necklace is the most popular choice.

-Are you looking for petrified wood?
-Take a look at petrified wood on Etsy, usually the most choices of handmade, unique and creative goods.
-Wanna read the guide on other gemstones?
-See this full list.
+Still looking for your perfect petrified wood?
+Take a look at a selection of petrified wood on Etsy. the leading online global marketplace of handmade, vintage, and creative goods.

 Petrified wood is still wood in nature.
 Connecting with it will most likely help you establish some deep roots.
 Whether you deal with anxiety, panic or just restlessness, the calm energies associated with petrified wood will keep you grounded.
 You will manage to maintain your stability.
 Most of the energies involved with this stone are related to the earth.
 They can ease panic and calm people, but also provide some good feelings of wellbeing and security.

 Petrified wood is an excellent choice if you are interested in meditation.
 You will get indirect clues about what is important and what requires little to no attention.
 The same rule applies if you are the type who worries about everything.
 There are things out there that you simply cannot control and you have to stop worrying about them.
 Instead, take them as they are, without feeling concerned about irrelevant small things.